The History Of Gold Jewellery

 As far back as 2500 BC, gold jewellery featuring granulation – where the surface of gold jewellery is decorated with tiny spheres of gold – were crafted, found in the tombs of Mesopotamian royalty.
-These techniques have influenced jewellery design throughout the ages.
+These techniques have influenced jewellery design throughout the ages, as seen in our collection of Art Deco gold rings.
 The craftsmanship on these panther-shaped cufflinks would not have been possible without these early innovators.

 Techniques used to create gold jewellery also vary based on the location.
 Central Italy, for example, has a long history of engraving techniques, including bullino.
 This uses a small tool to produce micro lines or dots for a satin line finish.

 The Florentine finish, also, is a method of creating texture in the surface of gold jewellery, with a cross hatching pattern.
 This style is now synonymous with Italian fine jewellery house, Buccellati.